 Community service-based meetings

-With the leadership of our former pastors, the oversight of Presiding Elder E. Eugene Parker, Presiding Elder of the Bay Cities District; supervision of Bishop Staccato Powell, Presiding Prelate of the Western Episcopal District, and under the watchful eye of our newly appointed Pastor, Rev. Ronald L. Rogers, we continue to make progress.
+With the leadership of our former pastors, the oversight of the late Dr. E. Eugene Parker, Presiding Elder of the Bay Cities District; supervision of Bishop Staccato Powell, Presiding Prelate of the Western Episcopal District, and under the watchful eye of our newly appointed Pastor, Rev. Ronald L. Rogers, we continue to make progress.
 May the history of the past continue to sustain us through the promise of the unknown future.
 Today First Church San Jose continues in the tradition of the Mother Church in the fight for the dignity, emancipation, and rights of all people and is committed to "Making History in the 21st Century."